Garden Calender for the Brisbane region

-With other distractions and the hot weather, December tends to be a month of general maintenance and enjoying the results of your previous work, rather than major garden projects.
+Hot weather combined with distractions on the social front means that December tends to be a month of general maintenance and enjoying the results of your previous work, rather than major garden projects.

-As it gets hot, pests and diseases will be active, so be vigilant with control to prevent buildup of pest populations.
-When the rains come, don't forget to check the garden for mosssie-breeding sites, too.
+As it gets hotter and wetter, many Pests and Diseases will be very active, so be vigilant with control to prevent buildup of pest populations.
+(When the rains come, don't forget to check around the yard for mosssie-breeding sites, too.

-Poinsettias and snowflakes can be given a cutback to promote bushiness and so, eventually, more flowers.
-If you're given a blooming Poinsettia for Christmas, remember they must be been artificially manipulated to bloom for a southern hemisphere Christmas.
+Poinsettia and Snowflake can be given a second post-flowering prune to promote bushiness and so, eventually, more flowers.
+If you're given a blooming Poinsettia for Christmas, remember they must be artificially manipulated to bloom for a southern hemisphere Christmas.
 They naturally bloom in the short days of winter, and will reveret to that habit if you plant them in the garden.
-It is also possible that they've been treated with chemicals to produce a compact potted plant, which will wear off as well.
+It's also possible that they've been treated with chemicals to produce a compact potted plant, which will wear off eventually.
+Unless you have a genetically dwarf plant, the resultant shrub may grow much larger than you expect.

 If you're having guests over the Christmas or New Year period, or just want to enjoy a relaxing "staycation", hurry to get as many garden tidy and repair jobs as you can done early in the month to avoid stress later.